-Finding: Implementation of Mitigation Measure 4.3-3, which has been required, will reduce the potential impacts to human remains to a less-than-significant level.
-Specifically, Mitigation Measure 4.3-3 will require work to stop if human remains are found, communication with the county coroner and the proper identification and treatment of the remains consistent with the California Health and Safety Code and the California Native American Historical, Cultural, and Sacred Sites Act.
+Finding: Implementation of Mitigation Measure 4.3-3, which has been required, will reduce potential impacts to previously undiscovered human remains to less-than-significant levels.
+Specifically, this mitigation measure requires work to stop if human remains are found, communication with the county coroner, and the proper identification and treatment of the remains consistent with the California Health and Safety Code and the California Native American Historical, Cultural, and Sacred Sites Act.
 DGS, therefore, finds that changes or alterations have been required in, or incorporated into, the project that avoid or substantially lessen the significant environmental impact identified in the Final EIR.
-(Draft EIR page 4.3-23)
+(Draft EIR pages 4.3-20)